-Use Minimum Spaces Multi-family - Beaver Dam Road 2 spaces per Residential Dwelling Unit subdistrict Multi-family - all other CHOD 1.5 spaces per Residential Dwelling Unit. subdistricts Fractional spaces shall be rounded up to the next whole number.
+Multi-family - Beaver Dam Road 2 spaces per Residential Dwelling Unit

+district

+Multi-family - all other CHOD districts 1.5 spaces per Residential Dwelling

+Unit.
+Fractional spaces shall be rounded

+up to the next whole number.

-2. Bicycle storage.
-For a multi-family development of 25 units or more, the Planning Board may require that adequate bicycle parking/storage be integrated into the structure of the building(s).
+- 2. Bicycle storage.
+For a multi-family development of 25 units or more, the Planning Board may require that adequate bicycle parking/storage be integrated into the structure of the building(s). - 3.
+Structured Parking.
+Structured parking shall only be allowed in the Newport/Powder House Subdistrict and the Beaver Dam District with a Special Permit from the Planning Board.